pnwinkler/WorkoutsToExcel/Keep2Calc/README.md

-A personal project, to transfer workouts from Google Keep notes to my local file.
+A personal project, to transfer workouts from Google Keep notes to a local file.

 This program reads notes from a Google Keep account, filters notes matching a particular format (i.e. they're workout notes), re-formats them on the local machine, then writes them to the correct date cell of the target spreadsheet.